-If electronic format CRFs are provided by the MAH, only authorized study site personnel will record or change data on the CRFs.
+If electronic format CRFs are provided by the MAH/MAH's representative(s), only authorized study site personnel will record or change data on the CRFs.
 If data is not entered on the CRFs during the study visit, the data will be recorded on paper; and this documentation will be considered source documentation.
 Changes to a CRF will require documentation of the reason for each change.
 An identical (electronic/paper) version of the complete set of CRFs for each subject will remain in the investigator file at the study site.

-The handling of data by the MAH, including data quality assurance, will comply with regulatory guidelines and the standard operating procedures of the MAH.
+The handling of data by the MAH/MAH's representative(s), including data quality assurance, will comply with regulatory guidelines and the standard operating procedures of the MAH/MAH's representative(s).
 Data management and control processes specific to the study will be described in the data management plan (see Section 14.1).